Experience from Application of Transmission Line Arresters in Romania

 Fig. 2: Suspension tower side phase arrester and insulator string.

-Upon completion of Phase 1, operating data on the Gutinas-Brasov line began to show an immediate decrease in reported outages.
-This confirmed that the protective strategy applied was both technically and economically justified, since, as numbers of outages decrease, so too does the cost of corrective maintenance.
+Upon completion of Phase 1, operating statistics on the Gutinas-Brasov line began to show an immediate decrease in reported outages.
+This confirmed that the protective strategy applied was both technically and economically justified, since as numbers of outages decrease, so too does the cost of corrective maintenance.
 Nevertheless, there were still three incidents reported between 2006 and 2012 (i.e. Aug.
 2007, Dec.
 2009 and Feb 2011).
 Upon investigation, all were found to have been caused by weaknesses in arrester mechanical and/or electrical connections.
 It was also observed that sheds on the composite suspension strings had sustained damage due to hard knocking against arrester corona rings during asynchronous movements of insulator and arrester under wind.
 Damage was also observed on the corona protective tube covering the flexible connection between the bottom of the arrester and the phase.

 Advertisement

-Analysis of these incidents revealed that several errors had occurred during the engineering design phase.
+Analysis of these various incidents revealed that several errors had occurred during the engineering design phase.
 For example, unsuitable locations had been chosen to suspend the arresters.
 Basically, there was insufficient distance between arrester and suspension insulator string to allow their independent movement under wind conditions and asynchronous balancing.
-In addition, selection and design of arrester components had been done without proper regard for the difficult conditions in the service area.
+In addition, selection and design of arrester components had been done without proper regard for the difficult environmental conditions in the service area.
 This resulted in excessive rotation of the arrester around its axis, leading to the upper fixture unscrewing.
 The disconnector also had poor electrical and mechanical stability (as in Fig. 3) due to weak connection of the copper conductor in the clamps to the phase conductors (see Fig. 4).

 Line Arrester